sirchuck/site_works/README.md

     $this->showPHPErrors_debug - sends php error messages to the debug_server.
     $this->printSQL - Do you like seeing what your MySQL commands are doing?
 Enable this.
     $this->showConsoleExecutionTime - Prints SITE_WORKS & Page Execution time in console window.
+    $this->useUnitTests - true or false, enable unit testing, if on execution will be slower.
     $this->css_js_minify - minifys css and js.
 Typically, you would turn this on just before pushing to your live server so you can serve minified files.
     $this->css_js_one_file - this puts your css and js into one file to load instead of two.
 Faster browser loading typically.
     $this->APCuTimeoutMinutes - number of minutes for the apcu cache to refresh $this->mem and $this->admin db records.